vedranbrozovic/NBA_fantasy-tams/README.md

 This project represents a collection of efforts to retrieve and analyze the data for our game.

 Big thanks to the team of nba_api which makes this easier, make sure to follow it here: https://github.com/swar/nba_api

+## Files:
+* Excel with chosen teams & order
+* get-data notebook with the main code
+* old code - keeping for now